NieneB/InternshipReport/index.md

 - HTML
 - CSS

-JavaScript packages needed for building the geo-application will be Leaflet .
+JavaScript packages needed for building the geo-application will be Leaflet.
 Leaflet is a JavaScript library for the creation of interactive maps by the founders of OpenStreetMap.
-D3.js will be used for the interactivity, this is a graphic drawing package.
+D3.js will be used for the interactivity; this is a graphic drawing package.

 Leaflet currently compete with OpenLayers only with respect to the display of map tiles, because OpenLayers offers much more functionality when it comes to interactive and vector-based map- ping tools.
 Also MapFish provides much more capabilities.
 For this was not needed for this application, the choice was made for using Leaflet, being light and simple.